 The Jalapeño Chili Pepper

-Compared to many of the hotter chilis, jalapeño chilis, rated 2,500 to 8,000 on the Scoville Scale, are relatively mild.
-However, the moderate, but definitely perceivable heat, along with its distinct flavor, make it a fan favorite across the world.
+Compared to many of the hotter chilis, jalapeños, rated 2,500 to 8,000 on the Scoville Scale, are relatively mild.
+However, its moderate, but definitely perceivable, heat, along with its distinct flavor, make it a fan favorite across the world.

-The jalapeño chili originally comes from the Aztec-controlled lands of modern day Mexico.
-After Spanish conquest, the coloniests quickly took a liking to it and began to produce it themselves.
+The jalapeño chili originally comes from the Aztec-controlled lands of modern-day Mexico.
+After Spanish conquest, the Spanish quickly took a liking to it and began to produce it themselves.
 Today, the jalapeño's largest producer is Mexico, and its second-largest producer is the United States.

 The jalapeño's flavor is one of the best; there is no doubting that.
 What it lacks in pure heat it easily makes up for with its iconic flavor.
 This blend is perfect for anyone who wants to spice up their food without burning up their tongue.